eliotstock/host/STAKING.md

         1. `rm staking_deposit-cli-76ed782-linux-amd64.tar.gz`
         1. `mv staking_deposit-cli-76ed782-linux-amd64/deposit .`
         1. `rmdir staking_deposit-cli-76ed782-linux-amd64`
     1. Go offline before generating the mnemonic.
-Ideally you do this on a cleanly installed machine but having the validator keys on the staking machine itself at the end is convenient, so simply doing it on the staking machine while offline is fine.
+In a perfect world you do this on a machine with a fresh OS installation that's never been online but having the validator keys on the staking machine itself at the end is convenient, so simply doing it on the staking machine while offline is fine.
 Reboot before and after running the mnemonic.
     1. Run it and record the mnemonic.
         1. `./deposit new-mnemonic --num_validators 1 --chain mainnet`
     1. This will generate:
         1. `~/validator_keys/deposit_data-*.json`
         1. `~/validator_keys/keystore-m_12381_3600_0_0_0-1663727039.json`
-1. Just once, import the deposit keystore into the validator:
+1. Import the deposit keystore into the validator:
     1. `lighthouse --network mainnet --datadir /data/lighthouse/mainnet account validator import --directory ~/validator_keys` and enter the password for the deposit keystore (ie. NOT the validator keystore)
-1. Just once, generate a JWT token to be used by the clients:
+1. Generate a JWT token to be used by the clients:
     1. `openssl rand -hex 32 | tr -d "\n" > "/data/jwtsecret"`
 1. The first time you sync only, or if you've fallen far behind, use a checkpoint sync endpoint for the beacon node:
     1. `lighthouse --network mainnet --datadir /data/lighthouse/mainnet bn --execution-endpoint http://localhost:8551 --execution-jwt /data/jwtsecret --checkpoint-sync-url https://beaconstate.ethstaker.cc`
         1. Get the checkpoint sync URL from https://eth-clients.github.io/checkpoint-sync-endpoints/
         1. See this thread in the Lighthouse Discord for more details o checks: https://discord.com/channels/605577013327167508/605577013331361793/1019755522985050142
 1. Run through the checklist at https://launchpad.ethereum.org/en/checklist and make sure everything tickety-boo.
+1. Carry on with the staking process from https://launchpad.ethereum.org/en/generate-keys.

 ## On server restart